sugata98/kobo-library/library-ui/README.md

-# Library UI
+# Readr UI

-This directory contains the Next.js frontend application for viewing Kobo books, highlights, and markups.
+This directory contains the Next.js frontend application for browsing and organizing your reading highlights and annotations.

 ## Vercel Deployment